CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML.md

 These files are available in docs/NotebookML/InputDocs for convenience.

 !!! tip
-    "Any sources can be used e.g. Books in PDF format", websites, text files
+    Any sources can be used e.g. Books in PDF format, websites, text files.

+    Using a file of site content (if available) e.g.a PDF, is generally more reliable than using a URL to that site; it ensures all the content is ingested.